 All images copyright Jane Brayne

-From September 2016 Frome Museum will host a new exhibition of this important material.
+From September 2016 Frome Museum hosted a new exhibition of this important material.

 A selection of work made for a range of clients